morpho-org/pre-liquidation/certora/README.md

   For instance, pre-liquidations will always trigger a repay operation.
   We also check that pre-liquidation can successfully be performed by passing shares to be repaid instead of the collateral ammount to be seized.
 - [`Reverts.spec`](specs/Reverts.spec) checks the conditions for reverts and that inputs are correctly validated.
+- [`ConsistentInstantiation.spec`](specs/ConsistentInstantiation.spec) checks the conditions for reverts are met in PreLiquidation constructor.
 - [`MarketExists.spec`](specs/MarketExists.spec) checks that PreLiquidations can be instanciated only if the target market exists.

 The [`certora/confs`](confs) folder contains a configuration file for each corresponding specification file.